dr-yst/org-x/dev-docs/activeContext.md

 - Added missing convenience methods to improve code usability and maintain test compatibility
 - Fixed test failures resulting from the refactoring of OrgHeadline and OrgTitle structures
 - Cleaned up code by removing unused imports and addressing compiler warnings
+- Properly configured TailwindCSS v3 for shadcn-svelte compatibility instead of using v4
+- Implemented shadcn-svelte Button components using variants for semantically appropriate styling
+- Maintained consistent keyboard-first approach with shadcn-svelte components

 ## Learnings and Discoveries